Rosuav/ThirdSquare/README.md

 A messy system in which railway station touches always affect times but others do not would further complicate matters, and I'm not sure it fixes the problem.

-Current inclination: Touches-off should not extend tickets.
+Thus it is decided that touches-off should not extend tickets.
 Fare evasion is fare evasion, and while it is be nice to build evasion discouragement into the code, it is not important enough to justify excessive complexity.